 Making marmalade is simpler than you think.
 Most people worry about the set of marmalade.
-How do you avoid making marmalade that is too runny or over cooked?
-Monitoring the marmalade cooking temperature as you cook is definitely going to help guide you through the process and you will need a thermometer for that.
+How do you avoid making marmalade that is too runny or overcooked?

-I measured the temperature as the marmalade bubbled away with an instant read thermometer, the Thermapen which is very fast at registering temperatures and temperature changes, but a probe thermometer with a longer cable like the Thermoworks Dot would be better because then you don't have to hold it with your hands, which would be much less dangerous to use than my hand-held setup.
+I like to check the temperature as the marmalade boils with an instant-read thermometer.
+I use a Thermapen which is very fast at registering temperatures and temperature changes, but a probe thermometer with a longer cable like the ChefAlarm would be better because then you don't have to hold it with your hands, which would be much less dangerous to use than my hand-held setup.

-This marmalade recipe is adapted from Camilla's book Preservation Society Home Preserves (available on Amazon in English), and it's also in her book Les Conserves Selon Camilla (available on Amazon in French).
+This marmalade recipe is adapted from Camilla's book Preservation Society Home Preserves.
 Camilla is the mastermind behind the Preservation Society in Montreal and I am unabashedly addicted to her preserves.

 You could also use a combination of white sugar and brown sugar to make marmalade, but remember that brown sugar contains molasses and so the flavour will be noticeably different than marmalade made with white sugar.
 Make sure the total weight of sugar in the recipe doesn't change.

-So if you are following a recipe that says to use 950 grams of white sugar, make sure that you use that amount.
-On that note, do not try to make a lower sugar marmalade unless you are following a low sugar marmalade recipe.
+If you are following a recipe that says to use 950 grams of white sugar, make sure that you use that amount.
+On that note, do not try to make a lower-sugar marmalade unless you are following a low-sugar marmalade recipe.
 Cutting back on the quantity of sugar will have a huge impact on the set of your homemade preserves and can also affect the shelf life.
 Don't reduce the sugar in a preserve recipe unless you know what you are doing.